 Family Members – I see many people bring family members that are quite knowledgeable in building science.
 And while this may be, the same as above, what if something was to go wrong?
-Would it be very awkward conversation around family events such as Christmas?
-Will it deteriorate the relationship with family?
+Would it be a very awkward conversation around family events such as Christmas?
+Will it deteriorate the relationship with the family?
 I’ve seen both scenarios happen before

-Realtors – I figure this one is an obvious one, but apart from the issues about insurance, having your realtor do the inspection for you screams conflict of interest.
+Realtors – I figure this one is an obvious one, but apart from the issues about insurance, having your realtor do the inspection for you screams a conflict of interest.

 Yourself – Some buyers try and do their own inspection to save cost And while I’m all for being thrifty, sometimes it can be dangerous when the cost savings may put at risk an investment you are making in the hundreds of thousands of dollars.

 Confidence to make the right real estate decision